Are you considering a move to a different city? Perhaps you

 The most sought after homes can be found in the New Town conservation area where there are Georgian houses, many of which have been converted into apartments.
 For large Victorian homes, buyers should look in areas such as Murrayfield.

-The capital of England is a city that has it all; theatre, music, museums, restaurants.
+The capital of England is a city that has it all; theatre, music, museums, and restaurants.
 Cafes, sports facilities and an abundance of green spaces.
 By nature London is expansive and the different parts of the city are very distinctive.

 From warehouse conversions and loft spaces in the East End to the stucco front homes found in central West London such as those in Notting Hill to the varying suburbs – transport connections to places of work will often dictate which areas suit a buyer.

-Oxford offers an excellent work-life balance, it is a beautiful city filled with historic buildings, most notably the historic buildings that makeup Oxford University.
+Oxford offers an excellent work-life balance, it is a beautiful city filled with historic buildings, most notably the historic buildings that make up Oxford University.
 Located on the River Thames and with the Oxford canal running through you’re never far from the water and a pretty riverside view and for countryside pursuits, the Cotswold’s are very nearby.